2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/002_Containers.md

 - **The file path:** this is an approach used to make things "more transparent", but every time a resource changes place, we will need to update the code that refers to such resource too;
 - **A mnemonic name:** this allows us to use a special string to get a certain resource (for instance `skeleton_spritesheet`), and every time our resource folder changes, we will just need to update our loading routines (similarly to the Enum solution).

-Secondarily, we need to make sure that the container is **thread-safe** (see more about multithreading in the [multithreading section](#multithreading)), since we will probably need to implement a threaded loading screen (see how to do it [here](#loadingscreen)) to avoid our game locking up during resource loading.
+Secondarily, we need to make sure that the container is **thread-safe** (see more about multi-threading in the [multi-threading section](#multithreading)), since we will probably need to implement a threaded loading screen (see how to do it [here](#loadingscreen)) to avoid our game locking up during resource loading.

 {{placeholder}}